Our Paediatrician Team

 Occupational therapist

 Hayley is an Occupational Therapist with a background in nutrition and a special interest in feeding, emotional regulation, and sensory processing.
 She is dedicated to family-centered practice and working collaboratively with families to leverage the child’s strengths.
-Outside of work, Hayley enjoys spending time outdoors with her family, cooking, and watching her two younger boys play soccer.

 Natalie Leishman